ipatch/KegCop/README.md

 ## Installation
 A binary version of the app can be downloaded.
 Add the following
-repo: chrisrjones.com/repo and load the following sketch on your Bluno <br />https://gist.github.com/ipatch/8078083<br />
+repo: chrisrjones.com/repo and load the following sketch on your Bluno, from [here](https://github.com/ipatch/KegCop/blob/master/KegCop-Bluno-sketch.c)<br />
 cheers
 - Chris